Category

 This theory suggests that consumers do not "constantly examine every option in detail to choose the optimal one."
 Due to constraints on knowledge, time, and energy, they often become satisfied with the first "option that meets their criteria" they encounter and stop searching.

-Next time, we'll hear from Yoshinori Ichikawa, who oversees influencer marketing at UUUM.
+Next time, we'll speak with Yoshinori Ichikawa, who oversees influencer marketing at UUUM.
 Stay tuned.

 [Survey Overview]